The basic geometry of Witt vectors, II: Spaces

-where $U$ runs over the category of affine schemes equipped with a map to $X$.
-Further, $\wnus{n}$ agrees with $W_n$ on $\aff_S$, once we identify each affine scheme with the sheaf in $\Space_S$ it represents.
-It is clearly the unique extension of $W_n$ to $\Space_S$ that preserves colimits.
+where $U$ runs over the category of affine schemes equipped with a map to $X$ and where we identify the affine scheme $W_n(U)$ with the object of $\Space_S$ it represents.
+These functors extend the affine functors $W_n$ and $\Lambda_n\bcp\vbl$ to $\Space_S$:

+They are the extensions we will consider.
+In fact, by the discussion above, they are the unique extensions satisfying certain natural properties.

 \begin{thmintro}[A] If $X\in\Space_{S}$ is an algebraic space, then so are $\wnus{n}(X)$ and $\wnls{n}(X)$.
 If $X$ is a scheme, then so are $\wnus{n}(X)$ and $\wnls{n}(X)$. \end{thmintro}